 The majority of the complaints are about the problems with the product or service.
 If one considers the number of the policies that Colonial Penn has sold over the years to the policyholders, 82 complaints do not seem that much and to be out of the ordinary.

 There is no doubt, Colonial Penn, as respect in the life insurance marketplace.
 It is worth noting that their pricing is a bit on the higher side.
 Out of the currently available options, one really requires to shop around a policy that is competitively priced.

 It is a good idea to purchase life insurance with proper guidance from an agent who is reputable and independent.
 These agents represent multiple insurance companies that have various insurance products.
 Therefore, it is more likely that people will get value for the amount they spend.

 As the insurance agents are directly paid by the insurers, therefore they don’t charge a service fee.
 Most of the agents attempt to develop a long-term client relationship & stay in touch to help them make necessary changes to their insurance coverage to accommodate life events that happen to everyone.

 Hi, I’m Mitch Winstead with Advanced Mutual Group.
 I have been selling burial insurance since 2000.
 Experience matters.
-If you have questions please call our office toll-free 1-866-598-8170.
+If you have questions please call our office toll-free at 1-866-598-8170.
 We can give you a quote with no obligations.
-We have top rated carriers such as Mutual of Omaha burial insurance and AIG burial insurance.
+We have top-rated carriers such as Mutual of Omaha burial insurance and AIG burial insurance.
 Call us and compare our rates to Colonial Penn.
-Also, compare us to Globe Life Insurance.
-Our products are state-regulated and approved by the Insurance Commissioner.
-We can help you with burial insurance for parents.
+Also, compare us to Globe life insurance.
+Our products are state-regulated and approved by the insurance Commissioner.
+We can help you with burial insurance for your parents.
 Our plans will cover the average cost of a funeral and more.
 Our email address is firstname.lastname@example.org

 Our website address is at this link http://www.advancedmutual group.com